 Graduates who have managed during their study period to build a proven track record in the industry, are ready for the next international career step.
 Students can prepare for this by working together with the B.H.M.S.
 Graduate Placement Manager and/or reputable agencies that have expertise in their local markets.

 Agency fees cover job prospecting and help prepare extensive documentation for employment as well as assistance with visa applications.
 B.H.M.S. prepares and supports students in their dealings with these agencies, including preparing for telephone interviews, production of professional résumés and promoting the skills needed to successfully secure an international internship that might lead to meaningful career progression

-February, August and November.
-Please contact the B.H.M.S. admission office for the for next intake dates.
+8 intakes per year: January, February, April, May, July, August, October and November.
+Please contact the BHMS admission office for the next intake opportunity.

 Are scheduled according to the holiday plan of B.H.M.S., and can be downloaded from the B.H.M.S. website under ‘School Calendars’.

 Monday to Friday from 09:00 to 12:00 and from 14:00 to 17:00.

 Each student is assured a minimum of 2 free days per week for self-study.